musiqpad/mqp-node-api/README.md

   });
 ```

 Now we create an Event-listener for chat messages.
-To do that, you can also .once . if you want the function to be only called once.
+To do that, you can also use .once if you want the function to be only called once.

 ```js
 bot.on('chat', function(data) {